(updated 18 July 2018)

 "An event that lasts several days offers enough time and space to construct and maintain a sustainable network, as well as allows enough time to complete the usual daily work tasks.
 The short-term design and time efficiency make this scenario particularly attractive."

 Briefly put: you meet and work together (or separated from each other) at one location.
 This would be an ideal case for business networking and matchmaking, as how else would you get to know potential business partners more intensively?
+This already happens today in the form of barcamps.
+Not just around IT-topics, but ranging from Human Resources barcamps in Vienna, Berlin, Zurich to the Diabetes Barcamps (in Frankfurt/Germany)!

 "The analogue event deliberately takes place somewhere remote.
 The goal is the focus on content where a connection to the world outside plays no role whatsoever.
 A scenario that particularly covers requirements regarding safety and an extraordinary experience."